KenKundert/inform/doc/index.rst

     error: this is an error message.

-These functions behave in a way that is very similar to the *print* function that is built-in to Python3, but they also provide some additonal features as well.
+These functions behave in a way that is very similar to the *print* function that is built-in to Python3, but they also provide some additional features as well.
 For example, they can be configured to log their messages and they can be disabled en masse.